-Cognitive Rehabilitation (CR): A multidisciplinary treatment program designed to improve cognitive function and retrain an individual's ability to think, use judgment, and make decisions.
+Cognitive Rehabilitation (CR): Is a multidisciplinary treatment program designed to improve cognitive function and retrain an individual's ability to think, use judgment and make decisions.
 The focus of these therapeutic activities is to improve deficits in memory, attention, perception, visual processing, language, reasoning, learning, planning, judgment, and problem-solving.
 CR comprises tasks to reinforce or reestablish previously learned patterns of behavior or to establish new compensatory mechanisms for impaired neurologic systems.
 The goal of CR is to maximize functional independence with minimal interference from cognitive limitations (Hayes, 2017; updated 2021).

 Coma/Persistent Vegetative State: A long, deep state of unconsciousness.
-People in a state of Coma are alive but unable to move or respond to their surroundings (NINDS).
+People in a state of coma are alive but unable to move or respond to their surroundings [National Institute of Neurological Disorders and Stroke (NINDS)].

-Coma Stimulation: The use of multimodal sensory stimulation in an attempt to speed up the process of recovery from Coma or improve arousal level (APA).
+Coma Stimulation: The use of multimodal sensory stimulation in an attempt to speed up the process of recovery from coma or improve arousal level [American Psychological Association (APA)].